Market Access, Competitiveness, and Harmonization: Environmental Protection in Regional Trade Agreements, 21 Harv. Envtl. L. Rev. 265 (1997)

 Date of Authorship for this Version

 Esty, Daniel C. and Geradin, Damien, "Market Access, Competitiveness, and Harmonization: Environmental Protection in Regional Trade Agreements" (1997).
 Faculty Scholarship Series.
-Paper 448.
+448.